Exploring ebike myths and misconceptions

 Aren’t e-bikes overpriced?

-Compared to normal bikes then yes, they are more expensive.
-But compared to cars, motorbikes and train tickets, then an e-bike will save you money.
-The cost of an e-bike can vary greatly, and many makes have high-end specs, but there are also plenty of mid-range options that provide quality and value for money.
+The cost of an e-bike can vary greatly, and many makes have high-end specs, but there are also plenty of mid-range options that provide outstanding quality and value for money.

 Cost savings: Fuel, car insurance, road tax, parking